return42/sphkerneldoc/linux_src_doc/drivers/of/overlay_c.rst

 A non-zero return value will not have created the changeset if error is from:
 - parameter checks
 - building the changeset
-- overlay changset pre-apply notifier
+- overlay changeset pre-apply notifier

 If an error is returned by an overlay changeset pre-apply notifier then no further overlay changeset pre-apply notifier will be called.

 A non-zero return value will have created the changeset if error is from:
 - overlay changeset entry notifier
-- overlay changset post-apply notifier
+- overlay changeset post-apply notifier

 If an error is returned by an overlay changeset post-apply notifier then no further overlay changeset post-apply notifier will be called.